ParaCoToUl/noarr-pipelines/docs/scheduler.md

     1. When found, stop the task `2.`
 4. call `scheduler_terminate` on each node in the order they were registered

-As you can see, the `scheduler_update` method is called regardless of its output, so it may happen that the `can_advance` of a node is called many times even though it returns `false`.
+As we can see, the `scheduler_update` method is called regardless of its output, so it may happen that the `can_advance` of a node is called many times even though it returns `false`.
 The scheduler does not know, how are all the nodes related, so it has to check.

 The stopping condition could be detected by having an array of boolean flags, one for each node and having them all set to `false`.
 When a node update finishes without advancing data, we set its corresponding flag to `true`, interpreted as the possibility that this node has finished.
 This way many `true` flags may accumulate.
 If any node finishes update by advancing data, we know the whole pipeline state might have changed and we reset all the flags back to `false`.
 We watch this flag array and the moment it has all the flags set to `true`, we know that all nodes cannot advance data and so the stopping condition has been reached.